From Plate to Prevention: A Dietary Nutrient-aided Platform for Health Promotion in Singapore: Localized Singaporean Food Dataset

 To start with, we employ a novel diversity measure based on a perceptual distance calculated via deep visual representations~\cite{zhang2018unreasonable}.
 We use the open-source model to calculate the pairwise distance within each food category, and then average different categories' distances as the diversity metric.
 This metric has a value range of $[0, 1]$, and the larger the value is, the more diverse the dataset is in appearance.
 The comparison is shown in Figure~\ref{fig:p diversity comparison}, where \dataset exhibits the highest value among all the datasets in the perceptual distance, confirming its diversity.

 We take a step further to calculate the average image of each food category, upon which we can compute the lossless JPEG file size to measure the dataset diversity from another perspective.
 This metric reflects the information amount in an image.
 The underlying rationale is that a food category with more diversified images corresponds to an average image that is vaguer, whereas a category with less diversified images corresponds to a clearer average image, e.g., with a more structured shape or a sharper appearance~\cite{deng2009imagenet}.
-The average images are 256 $\times$ 256 and compressed into the lossless JPEG file format.
-Therefore, a more diversified food image set should exhibit a smaller size of the average image's lossless JPEG.
+The average images are 256 $\times$ 256 and compressed into the lossless JPEG file format, \ind{and the average image file size is in bytes.} Therefore, a more diversified food image set should exhibit a smaller size of the average image's lossless JPEG.

 We compare \dataset with UEC-Food256 which has the most shared food categories.
 The results are illustrated in Figure~\ref{fig:jpg lossless}, including the comparison in the lossless JPEG file sizes of the average images for five food categories, the corresponding example food images, and the average images, respectively.
 As shown, \dataset provides more diversified food images than UEC-Food256.